All Episodes

 So very significant issue here.

-But what's really important now is how much more did they know was wrong with it.
+But what's really important now is how much more did they know was wrong with this.

 The status has always been it was unverified, right?

-I think we're gonna know tomorrow for the first time that there was specific information disproven before the dossier was used, and a specific violation revealed by uh before Steele's dossier was in.
+I think we're going to know tomorrow for the first time that there was specific information disproven before the dossier was used and a specific violation revealed by before Steele's dossier was in.

 So Steele committed a violation of his informant agreement before he went.